Is a Degree Required to Be a Medical Assistant?

 If you’d like to build on your education in the future, then an associate’s degree might be a solid option for you.
 According to an article by All Allied Health Schools, you can typically earn a Medical Assistant degree from a community college or a university.
 The duration of these degree programs is often between 18 to 24 months.

-An associate’s degree in Medical Assisting requires more credits and time than a diploma program.
-It gives students an opportunity to study for their certification.
+An associates degree in Medical Assisting requires more credits and time than a diploma program.
+It allows students to study for their certification.
 In addition, it can lay the groundwork for a higher-level degree, such as a bachelor’s or master’s degree in healthcare management.

 Aside from general education courses, an associate’s degree program will feature a variety of healthcare classes.
 These classes typically include subjects like anatomy and physiology, medical coding, clinical procedures, medical law and ethics, medical office safety, and more.
-The goal of both associate degree and diploma programs is to equip students with the necessary skillset to thrive as a Medical Assistant.
+Both associate degree and diploma programs aim to equip students with the necessary skills to thrive as a Medical Assistant.

-Though it depends on the program you choose, you may also need to complete a supervised externship.
+Though it depends on your chosen program, you may also need to complete a supervised externship.
 Of course, some diploma programs will also give you opportunities to gain real-world experience!

 What Is a Medical Assistant Diploma Program?

-If you don’t want to spend years in school, then a Medical Assistant diploma program might be the ideal choice for you.
+If you don’t want to spend years in school, then a Medical Assistant diploma program might be your ideal choice.
 It can enhance the skillset of someone who already works in healthcare and wants to create new opportunities for their future.
 Unlike a degree program, your coursework will not usually include general education courses.

-Medical Assistant programs can vary in course work and curriculum but if you’re thinking of enrolling into one of these programs, you should look for schools that are best equipped to prepare you for real world experience.
-The best Medical Assistant programs should also strike a good balance in regards to their breadth of topics and skills training.
+Medical Assistant programs can vary in course work and curriculum, but if you’re thinking of enrolling in one of these programs, you should look for schools that are best equipped to prepare you for real-world experience.
+The best Medical Assistant programs should also strike a good balance regarding their breadth of topics and skills training.

-The Medical Assistant program at Unitek College, for example, prepares students for an extensive mix of Medical Assisting functions through a variety of classroom modules.
+For example, the Medical Assistant program at Unitek College prepares students for an extensive mix of Medical Assisting functions through various classroom modules.
 The topics we cover include medical law, patient care, stages of life, pharmacology, and computerized Medical Assisting.
-Students also attend an externship while at Unitek to prepare them for a Medical Assisting career, as they are able to practice in a real-world setting with an actual physician.
+Students also attend an externship at Unitek to prepare them for a Medical Assisting career, as they can practice in a real-world setting with an actual physician.

 Medical Assisting as a Stepping Stone

-Some individuals use Medical Assisting as a “stepping stone” to reach their ultimate goal of becoming a nurse or other type of healthcare professional.
-Medical Assisting allows individuals who are interested in healthcare to gain real experience working alongside doctors.
-In addition, it allows them to acquire the necessary clinical hours to apply for more rigorous programs.
+Some individuals use medical assistance as a “stepping stone” to achieve their ultimate goal of becoming a nurse or other healthcare professional.
+Medical Assisting allows individuals interested in healthcare to gain real experience working alongside doctors.
+In addition, it will enable them to acquire the necessary clinical hours to apply for more rigorous programs.

 Graduating from a reputable Medical Assisting school can also increase your chances of finding your dream job in the healthcare field.

-Generally, formal education will provide you with more freedom to market yourself in an increasingly competitive job market.
+Generally, formal education will give you more freedom to market yourself in an increasingly competitive job market.
 According to the U.S. Bureau of Labor Statistics, Medical Assistants held 720,900 jobs in 2020 alone.
 They have also listed the following as the largest employers of Medical Assistants:

 - Offices of physicians—57%